 We can feel confident though that the world’s scientific and medical communities are making great progress in their efforts to find safe and effective ways to treat COVID-19.
 But it will take time, both to come up with a vaccine and to find a treatment that we can produce in sufficient quantities to deliver on a global scale.

-So we need to continue with our physical distancing, maintain high levels of hygiene, stay active, eat well, manage our mental health and follow the restrictions that are in place where we live.
+So we need to continue with our physical distancing, maintain good hygiene, stay active, eat well manage our mental health and follow the restrictions that are in place where we live.
 This will eventually pass, but it will take some time.

 More to explore